BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_07.md

 <div class="spoilerDiv">
   <div class="spoilerText" style="display:none">
     You won't have an easy time with status conditions thanks to the Full Heals.
 There are still numerous things you can do here.
-The Focus Sash is always an option - putting it on a Counter Pokemon or something with attack-lowering moves can open it up to not kill some of your Pokemon.
+The Focus Sash is always an option - putting it on a Counter Pokémon or something with attack-lowering moves can open it up to not kill some of your Pokémon.
 For an easier time, Bastiodon and Sudowoodo both get Sturdy and Metal Burst / Counter, Sharpedo can Speed Boost and use Destiny Bond, Murkrow can use Prankster Perish Song... the possibilities for this fight are vast.  </div>
   <a display="initial" class="spoilerBtn" title="Click to show/hide content" type="button">Click for Garchomp strategies</a>
 </div>